telli-ai/n8n-telli/README.md

 3. Fill in the required fields (First Name, Last Name, Phone Number, External Contact ID)
 4. Optionally add Email, Salutation, etc.
 5. Connect the node to a trigger or another node

+### Update Contact Example

+1. Add the telli node to your workflow
+2. Select the "Update Contact" operation
+3. Enter the Contact ID (obtained from a previous Add Contact operation or from telli dashboard)
+4. Fill in only the fields you want to update (leave others empty to keep existing values)
+5. Connect the node to a trigger or another node

+### Delete Contact Example

+1. Add the telli node to your workflow
+2. Select the "Delete Contact" operation
+3. Enter the Contact ID (obtained from a previous Add Contact operation or from telli dashboard)
+4. Connect the node to a trigger or another node
+5. **Warning**: This action permanently deletes the contact and cannot be undone

+### Remove from Auto Dialer Example

+1. Add the telli node to your workflow
+2. Select the "Remove from Auto Dialer" operation
+3. Enter the Contact ID (obtained from a previous Add Contact operation or from telli dashboard)
+4. Connect the node to a trigger or another node
+5. This will stop the contact from receiving automated calls without deleting their data

 ### Schedule Call Example